Sahal03/Sahal03/README.md

 ---

-*Open to new opportunities and collaborations in software engineering and machine learning!*
+*Open to new opportunities and collaborations in software engineering!*